GrammaTech/ddisasm/README.md

 two functions that are missed 'make_simple_name' and 'warn' but these seem to not be called at all (they seem to be dead code).

-- The way clang and gcc deal with switch differs a lot.
-So far now it works with both.

 - I have not tried to disassemble optimized code.